1972 Montreal Museum of Fine Arts robbery: Inside-job theory

 The presence of two Francophones and one Anglophone, plus the climbing skills involved, led the chief investigator on the case to believe the thieves involved in both incidents had been local, and possibly the same.
-That, and their apparent knowledge of the skylight's non-functional alarm, had at first fostered a theory that someone on the inside at the museum had aided the thieves in some way.
-This is a common phenomenon when museums are robbed; two New York City detectives who specialized in art crime said as much when commenting about the Montreal case later in 1972.
+That, and their apparent knowledge of the skylight's non-functional alarm, fostered a theory that someone at the museum had aided the thieves.
+This is common when museums are robbed, two New York City detectives who specialized in art crime said when commenting about the Montreal case later in 1972.
+In 2017, art-crimes investigator Anthony Amore said there was a 90% chance the crime was an inside job.

-However, the Montreal police considered that speculation too broad to be helpful in focusing their investigation, and evidence did not bear it out.
-While it was possible that the thieves had indeed actively involved someone working on the skylight, it was as possible that they, or others involved with them, had learned of the security flaw through an overheard remark somewhere.
-An intense investigation of the workers involved with the skylight did not find any evidence they had passed information about it to anyone criminally inclined.
+However, the SPVM considered that speculation too broad to be helpful in focusing their investigation, and evidence did not bear it out.
+While it was possible that the thieves had actively involved someone working on the skylight, it was as possible that they had learned of the security flaw without inside knowledge.
+An intense investigation of the workers involved with the skylight found no evidence they had passed information about it to anyone criminally inclined.

-It was also seen as possible that the robbers had learned of the skylight flaw by simply reconnoitering their target.
+It was also possible that the robbers had learned of the skylight flaw through simple reconnaissance.
 Roughly two weeks before the theft, someone reported encountering two men sitting on chairs on the roof, wearing sunglasses and smoking.
 When questioned by the person who reported the incident, they claimed to be museum employees.
-But when investigators looked for the chairs on the roof after the theft, they could not be found.
+The chairs on the roof were not found after the theft.
 Likewise, no fingerprints or other evidence was left on either the ladder or nylon rope.

-Theories of an inside job were also undermined by the thieves' poorly planned exit.
-After abandoning their improvised plan to leave by the same skylight when they realized it would take too long to set up a system of pulleys, they instead chose to try to flee in one of the museum's trucks.
-If they had based that alternative on inside information they had obtained, they would have known how to disable the alarm they set off on the side entrance before opening it.
-And even if they had not chosen to do so, they would have known it did not sound anywhere else besides the museum—and thus not have abandoned half of what they had stolen to escape on foot.
+Inside-job theories were also undermined by the thieves' poorly planned exit.
+If they had based their panel-truck alternative on inside information, they would have known how to disable the alarm they set off on the side entrance.
+Even if they had not, they would have known it did not sound anywhere else besides the museum—and thus not have abandoned half of their take to escape on foot.